AndrewAltimit/Neural-Net-REST-API-AWS/README.md

 	python main.py <train_dir> <test_dir> <mode>

 The mode can be either "FCNN" (Fully Connected Neural Network) or "CNN" (Convolutional Neural Network).
 The test and train directories must contain a subdirectory for each class.
-See the provided example datasets in the train and test folders respectively.
+See the example dataset by extracting dataset.zip (split across dataset.zip.001 and dataset.zip.002).

 After the run is complete, the model will be evaluated and metrics displayed to the end user.
 A file will be generated in the same directory as main.py titled either "model_FCNN" or "model_CNN" depending on the type launched.
 This model can be used locally by setting "LOAD_MODEL" to true in main.py.
 The models can also be uploaded into your S3 bucket for the AWS deployment described above.